TL;DR

 Communal Coffee is a one-of-a-kind co-roasting facility in Germany geared towards the needs of coffee roasters.
 Started by four entrepreneurs in the coffee industry, it is a one-stop-shop for anyone who needs a facility to get their local coffee business off the ground.

-According to their website, members at Communal Coffee can enjoy pallet storage, the use of packing lines, and QC-lab time, as well as a free introduction to equipment and roasters, and member events.
+According to their website, members at Communal Coffee can enjoy pallet storage, the use of packing lines, and QC-lab time, as well as a free introduction to equipment and roasters, member events, and special prices with our sponsors.
 It is the ultimate option for anyone looking to develop their coffee roasting abilities to launch a successful business.

 “Communal Coffee is by its nature a sum of its parts and a bit more.
 The communal aspect of CC will always keep us developing and moving forward.”